 Fans of menswear in its printed form, rejoice.
-We’ve painstakingly plowed through a local library’s worth of hardbacks and paperbacks in the selfless pursuit of creating the ultimate reading list of menswear books.
+We’ve painstakingly ploughed through a local library’s worth of hardbacks and paperbacks in the selfless pursuit of creating the ultimate reading list of menswear books.
 Yes, we’ve given ourselves more papercuts than any man should have to endure, but these titles are stuffed with all the style rules, outfit inspiration and coffee table kudos any stylish gent could want.

 Savile Row: The Master Tailors Of British Bespoke